Windows-on-ARM-Experiments/msys2-woarm64-build/README.md

 to install x64 host MinGW compiler with `aarch64-w64-mingw32` target support.

+## Building Packages Locally

+In case one would like to build all the packages locally, there is a `build.sh` script.
+It expects that all the dependency repositories are cloned in the parent folder of this repository's folder.

 ## Dependencies Chart

 The color of the blocks indicates whether the package recipes exist and/or succeed to build